-At WWDC 2020, Apple announced a new feature for the iPhone related to cars: car keys.
-Starting this summer with the new BMW 5 Series, customers with compatible cars were able to use their iPhone as the key to both unlock your car and turn it on.
-You'll even be able to share this digital key with other people and even put restrictions on how they use your car.
+Back at WWDC 2020, Apple announced a new feature for the iPhone related to cars: digital car keys.
+The feature supports a limited number of BMW vehicles, with other manufacturers reportedly coming soon, and allows users with compatible vehicles to use their iPhone as the key to both unlock their car and turn it on.
+The digital car key can also be shared with other people and can even add restrictions on how they use your car.

 Here's what you need to know about digital car keys on iPhone.